stolostron/server-foundation-agent-playbook/task-templates/release/upgrade-hive-api.md

 ---
-name: Upgrade Hive API
 description: Upgrade the Hive API of the specified repos to the latest version.
-example: "egent: upgrade hive api in train 27"
+example: "egent_start: upgrade hive api in train 27"
 parameters:
   train_number:
     description: Train number